RedLeZ/RedShell/README.md

     python3 register_command.py
     ```

     Your command should now be available for use.
+Alternatively, start the shell and run `refresh`.

 ## Contributing